marcuskwan/Sprint-Challenge--JavaScript/README.md

 ## Questions

-- Why doesn't commas work in the request 2 for arrays?
-- why is everything a string in request 1 foreach objects ?
-- why in map request 2 does it only return name value, not everything in the object?
 - do I understand closure enough?
 You can reach for variables outside your scope, but only access variables within when you call a function that returns a variable
 - in prototype why did it say width is not defined, not length when removing this keyword
 - did I use this correctly in my prototype and classes?